ZenWave360/zenwave-sdk/index.md

       - [x] Spring Data MongoDB annotations
       - [x] JPA annotations

-## Example: Generate a complete Backend Application from a JDL model
+### Example: Generate a complete Backend Application from a JDL model

-The following instructions were executed on top of a standard https://start.spring.io generated application for MongoDB, ElasticSearch and Mapstruct with the following JDL model as only input:
+You can navigate the [complete example](https://github.com/ZenWave360/zenwave-examples/tree/main/examples/spring-boot-mongodb-elasticsearch-kafka-example) or use [this skeleton](https://github.com/ZenWave360/zenwave-examples/tree/main/skeletons/spring-boot-mongodb-elasticsearch-kafka-skeleton) to follow along these instructions.

-## Describe your core business model using JDL:
+### Describe your core business model using JDL:

 <details open markdown="1">
   <summary>orders-model.jdl (expand to see)</summary>